 Anyone who has spent any time in a hospital and feels they have suffered negligence on the part of a doctor, nurses or other health care officials, may be entitled to claim compensation should it be possible to prove that hospital staff failed in their duty of care.

 With this said, most NHS hospital negligence claims are settled out of court, but should you wish for your case to be heard, you have every right to insist that it goes to court.
-If you are unsure and need guidance as to whether you have a strong case, we offer a free initial, no obligation consultation and would be happy to listen to your claim before advising you on the best way to proceed with your hospital negligence claim.
+If you are unsure and need guidance as to whether you have a strong case for hospital negligence compensation, we offer a free initial, no obligation consultation and would be happy to listen to your claim before advising you on the best way to proceed with your hospital negligence claim.

 When it comes to hospital negligence claims time limits, you need to bear in mind that these exist and currently stand at 3 years from the time you realised you had been badly treated due to specific types of medical negligence on the part of a hospital.
 With this said, it is worth noting that exceptions exist to the 3-year rule which are detailed below: